Born in Salzburg

 She graduated with her concert diploma at the age of 21 and received an award from the Ministry of Science and Research to assist further studies.
 Masterclasses with Norbert Brainin, Max Rostal and Nathan Milstein followed.
 Eva-Maria Tomasi gained chamber music experience both as a violinist and as a violist with the Salzburger Klavierquartett and the Salzburger Oktett.
 From 1981 to 1986, she played under the direction of Sandor Vegh in Camerata Academica Salzburg, with whom she also appeared as a soloist.

 She then continued her studies in Berlin as a student of the Orchestra Academy under Toru Yasunaga, former concertmaster of the Berliner Philharmoniker.
 During this time the violinist had the opportunity to play with the orchestra as a temporary member on all the tours with Herbert von Karajan between 1987 and 1989.
 In 1990, Eva-Maria Tomasi joined the second violin section.
 She performs in a variety of ensembles, such as the Berlin Philharmonic Capriccio, the Berlin Philharmonic Violins and the Berlin Baroque Soloists.
-As chairperson of the Personnel Council, the musician is a member of the Board of Trustees of the Berliner Philharmoniker.
+As member of the orchestra board, the musician is a debuty member of the Board of Trustees of the Berliner Philharmoniker.